 “I asked Beau once if he was ever going to have a family… or a serious boyfriend, at least.
 He said Mom and I were all the family he needed.
 Maybe it was something I didn’t get… there are things I don’t get but to me, that sounded sad.
 I thought Beau deserved better.” ~ Love, Kennychapter 6

 - The family aspect of the book was beautiful.
 We have two different family perspective.
 One is Beau’s family with his brother Kenny who has Down Syndrome and with his Mom, Beth, who has a bakery.
 They have a tight bond that is shown throughout the story.
-Beau sacrificed much for his brother but he doesn’t feel like its a chore or something he had to do for obligation but rather for the love he has for Kenny.
+Beau sacrificed much for his brother but he doesn’t feel like it’s a chore or something he had to do for the obligation but rather for the love he has for Kenny.
 Ash, on the other hand, has been adopted, not wanted by his birth mother but loved by his adoptive family.
 When we are initially introduced to the story after Ash goes back to his hometown we learned Ash’s parents are dead but throughout the book, we have small mentions of how much he loved them.

-- Beau’s friends are incredibly funny and supporting.
+- Beau’s friends are incredibly funny and supportive.
 Starting with Lincoln who I hope gets his own book because there is something going more deeply between him and Rush and I want to know.
 He is funny – they are all.
 And they support Beau at all times.

 - Ash’s only friend Wyatt was also supportive even when Ash came out, didn’t judge neither asked, he was just there for Ash.